 Adaptable Light Spectrums mean Higher Yields

 They provide more flexibility than HPS lights, dimmable drivers, and customisable spectra.
-LEDs allow you to tailor your lights to your specific project with a view to help reduce seed to harvest times for increased yearly production cycles and gain increased uniformity across your crop.
+LEDs allow you to tailor your lights to your specific project to help reduce seed-to-harvest times for increased yearly production cycles and gain increased uniformity across your crop.
 Maximising your ROI.

 Less Heat and Higher Yields